One Pocket Player Entry

 The winner of the lag decides who breaks first.
 Coin toss is acceptable if both players agree.

 Fifteen balls are racked in a triangle pattern with the head ball on the spot.
 Use the triangle rack.
+When racking, do not touch the front balls, only push from the back balls.

 Players will alternate the break.